 - It’s also helpful for the skin and coat as well as the growth of blood cells.

-You can easily use PLAIN KNOX Gelatin that can be found in most grocery stores.
+You can easily use PLAIN KNOX Gelatin for dogs that can be found in most grocery stores.
 It’s just plain, unflavored gelatin.
-Knox is fine for small dogs, but for big dogs, it’s just not going to be cost effective.
-For larger dogs, Great Lakes is recommended.
-WORK UP SLOW TO THE MAXIMUM DOSAGE BECAUSE IT WILL CAUSE DIARRHEA!
+Knox is fine for small dogs, but for big dogs, it’s just not going to be cost-effective.

 10-25 pounds ½ teaspoon